samaea/AzureDevOpsAppService/readme.md

 *   Import Continuous Deployment release definition into Azure Pipelines
 *   Export Build and Release Definitions from Azure Pipelines and commit changes to Azure repo to kick off CI and CD
 *   Confirm successful deployment to Azure
+*   (Optional) Make a change to PartsUnlimited website and see it being reflected back into Azure

 ### Estimated Lab Time: